National Academies of Sciences, Engineering and Medicine Study: Process to Update the Dietary Guidelines

 As USDA began the process of engaging NASEM, listening sessions were held with a range of stakeholders, representing health professional and public health organizations, academia, industries, and others.
 All oral remarks were recorded and the transcript was shared with NASEM prior to its initiation of the study.

 The NASEM study culminated in two reports available on its website, one on the process for selecting the Dietary Guidelines Advisory Committee and another on the remaining aspects of the Dietary Guidelines development process.
 You can also see how the Departments responded to the two NASEM reports below.
-More information will be provided as we continue in the process to develop the 2020-2025 Dietary Guidelines for Americans:

 - View the Federal government’s responses to the first report